zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 The cost of autonomous systems may be high depending on the purpose of the robot.
 The high prices of robots currently are barring many people from more complex robots.

-Robots can be used to help those with accessbility issues.
+Robots can be used to help guide people with accessbility issues.

 Autonomous systems and advanced technology may also be used to help with emergency aid purposes.
 Drones can be used to help with potentially locating lost items or people, or helping transport emergency items quickly (water for forest fires ex.).